A Table Full Of Joy

 Is Tri Tip chewy?

-Unlike a brisket or pork (for something like carnitas or stew), where you cook it to 200°F+ to break down those chewy portions, tri tip is best cooked to medium rare, which means there might be a couple pieces that are hard to chew.
+Unlike a brisket or pork (for something like carnitas tacos or green chile stew), where you cook it to 200ยฐF+ to break down those chewy portions, tri tip is best cooked to medium rare, which means there might be a couple of pieces that are hard to chew.

 Beef Steak and Roast Temperatures